reruo321/Cplus_Practice/036-Casting/README.md

 Examples on C-Style Casting, Dynamic Casting, and Static Casting is to test three cases:

-  1. Casts Base*-typed pointer that points derived object, to derived*-typed one.
+  1. Casts Base*-type pointer that points Derived object, to Derived*-typed one.
-  2. Casts Base*-typed pointer that points base object, to derived*-typed one.
+  2. Casts Base*-type pointer that points Base object, to Derived*-typed one.
-  3. Casts Derived*-typed pointer that points derived object, to base*-typed one.
+  3. Casts Derived*-type pointer that points Derived object, to Base*-type one.

 ## ※ Old C-Style Casting